-The proxyholders previously designated on the form of proxy or the voting instruction form are directors of the Corporation.
-If a registered shareholder or a beneficial owner wants to appoint a proxyholder to represent him at the Meeting other than those designated on the form of proxy or voting instruction form, he may do so by striking out the names listed on the form and entering the name of such person in the space provided to that effect.
+The proxyholders whose names are printed on the form of proxy or the voting instruction form are directors of the Corporation.
+If a registered shareholder or a beneficial owner wants to appoint a proxyholder to represent him at the Meeting other than those whose names are printed on the form of proxy or voting instruction form, he may do so by striking out the names printed on the form and entering the name of such person in the space provided to that effect.